noi-techpark/bdp-commons/data-collectors/spreadsheets-office365/README.md

 StackExchange [discussion](https://sharepoint.stackexchange.com/questions/264609/does-the-microsoft-graph-support-driveitem-change-notifications-for-sharepoint-o)
 about change notifications with Sharepoint.

-The best case solution would be having the change notifications with Microsofts IP Addresses whitelistet, and a low frequency cron job, that checks if the change notification service missed some changes.
+The best case solution would be having the change notifications with Microsoft's IP Addresses whitelisted, and a low frequency cron job, that checks if the change notification service missed some changes.
-So in that case the developer/administraotr of the application gets notified, that the change notifications are not working anymore.
+So in that case the developer/administrator of the application gets notified, that the change notifications are not working anymore.

 ### Guidelines